Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Statistical Theory

 \subsection{Algorithmic Theoretical Guarantees}

-Now we are in a position to establish the theoretical guarantees for proposed algorithms.
-We first present the theoretical guarantee for high-order spectral clustering (HSC, Algorithm \ref{alg:HO-SC}). \begin{Theorem}[Upper bound on misclassification rate of HSC] Suppose Assumption \ref{asmp:balance-size} holds and $r_k \leq r_{-k}$, $p_k \leq p_{-k}$ for $k \in [d]$.
-If
+Now we are in a position to establish the theoretical guarantees for High-order Lloyd and High-order spectral clustering.
+In order to prove our main theoretical result in Theorem \ref{coro:exact-recovery}, we introduce the following more convenient measure of misclassification loss in addition to the classification error rate $h_k^{(t)}$:

+The following lemma establishes a relationship between $h_k^{(t)}$ and $l_k^{(t)}$, which implies that it suffices to bound $l_k^{(t)}$ in order to develop the target upper bound for $h_k^{(t)}$. \begin{Lemma} Define $h_k^{(t)}$ and $l_k^{(t)}$ as in \eqref{eq:def-class-error} and~\eqref{eq:loss}.
+Then, $h_k^{(t)} \leq l_k^{(t)}/\Delta_k^2$. \end{Lemma} Our first result is the local convergence of High-order Lloyd algorithm. \begin{Theorem}[Local convergence of HLloyd] Suppose Assumptions \ref{asmp:sub-Gaussian-distribution} and \ref{asmp:balance-size} hold.
+Let $\{z_k^{(0)}\}_{k=1}^d$ be the initialization of HLloyd algorithm and $\{z_k^{(t)}\}_{k=1}^d$ be the estimations at step $t$.
+Assume the initialization satisfies